MicrosoftDocs/Devices-docs/surface/surface-laptop-5-overview.md

 ### References

 1. System software and updates use significant storage space.
 Available storage is subject to change based on system software and updates and apps usage.
 1 GB = 1 billion bytes.
 1 TB = 1,000 GB.
 See Surface.com/Storage for more details.
-2. .Customer Replaceable Units (CRUs) are components available for purchase through your Surface Commercial Authorize Device Reseller.
+2. Customer Replaceable Units (CRUs) are components available for purchase through your Surface Commercial Authorize Device Reseller.
 Components can be replaced on-site by a skilled technician following Microsoft’s Service Guide.
 Opening and/or repairing your device can present electric shock, fire and personal injury risks and other hazards.
 Use caution if undertaking do-it-yourself repairs.
 Device damage caused during repair will not be covered under Microsoft’s Hardware Warranty or protection plans.
 Components will be available shortly after initial launch; timing of availability varies by component and market.
 3. Requires Dolby Vision® encoded content and video.
 4. Battery life varies significantly based on device configuration, usage, network and feature configuration, signal strength, settings and other factors.
 See aka.ms/SurfaceBatteryPerformance for details.
 5. Requires Dolby® Atmos® encoded content/audio.